 19. Page Indexed Without Content

-Google indexed the page, but found little or no meaningful content during rendering.
-This can happen when content is loaded via JavaScript that Googlebot fails to render.
+Google indexed the page but found little or nothing meaningful when it rendered — commonly because the content loads via JavaScript that Googlebot didn’t execute.

 Crawl Stats Review